japer-technology/github-minimum-intelligence/.github-minimum-intelligence/docs/final-warning.md

 - Are handling sensitive personal data or regulated information.
 - Are building safety-critical systems (medical, aviation, automotive, infrastructure).
 - Are operating in a jurisdiction with specific AI compliance requirements.

 ---

-### Warnings and Precautions

-⚠️ **WARNING:** AI-generated code may contain errors, hallucinations, or security vulnerabilities.
-Never deploy to production without human review.

-⚠️ **WARNING:** Do not use AI output as the sole basis for decisions affecting human safety, liberty, or livelihood.

-⚠️ **WARNING:** This software may produce confident-sounding responses that are factually incorrect.
-Verify all claims independently.

-⚠️ **WARNING:** Outputs may reflect biases present in training data.
-Exercise professional judgment at all times.

-⚠️ **WARNING:** Do not feed secrets, API keys, passwords, or private credentials into AI prompts.

----